University of the Azores: Structure

-In order to effectively provide educational services to regional population, the university established three campuses, in Ponta Delgada (São Miguel), Angra do Heroísmo (Terceira) and Horta (Faial) and organized into departments and schools to, essentially, provide instruction and investigation services.
-In addition to the Main Campus (Ponta Delgada), which provides a concentration of various disciplines, the other two campuses provided specialized training in agrarian sciences and oceanography;
+In order to effectively provide educational services to the regional population, the university established three campuses, in Ponta Delgada (São Miguel), Angra do Heroísmo (Terceira) and Horta (Faial), and organized into schools, research institutes and centers, to provide instruction and investigation services.
+In addition to the main campus (Ponta Delgada), which provides a concentration of various disciplines, the other two campuses provide specialized training in agrarian sciences, and Marine sciences, oceanography and fisheries.

 Since its foundation, the university has had four rectors.
-Currently, its rector is Dr. Avelino de Freitas de Meneses, a professor of insular history of the Atlantic.
+Currently, its rector is Avelino de Freitas de Meneses, a professor of insular history of the Atlantic.